 Borrowing from Reserves

-Boards are allowed to borrow from reserves to meet short-term cash-flow problems to pay or other expenses without a vote of the members.
+Unless required by an association's CC&Rs, boards are allowed to borrow from reserves to meet short-term cash-flow problems to pay or other expenses without a vote of the members.
 Examples include:

 - To cover shortfalls created by delinquencies.

 - To pay for unexpected increases in insurance premiums.